Heresy: Christianity

 Former German Catholic friar Martin Luther was famously excommunicated as a heretic by Pope Leo X by his papal bull Decet Romanum Pontificem in 1520.

 The burning of the pantheistic Amalrician heretics in 1210, in the presence of King Philip II Augustus.
 In the background is the Gibbet of Montfaucon and, anachronistically, the Grosse Tour of the Temple.
 Illumination from the Grandes Chroniques de France, c.
 AD 1455–1460.

-According to Titus 3:10 a divisive person should be warned twice before separating from him.
-The Greek for the phrase "divisive person" became a technical term in the early Church for a type of "heretic" who promoted dissension.
-In contrast, correct teaching is called sound not only because it builds up the faith, but because it protects it against the corrupting influence of false teachers.
+In Titus 3:10, it is said that a divisive person should be warned twice before others separate from them.
+The Greek term for "divisive person" became a technical term in the early Church for a type of heretic who promoted dissension.
+In contrast, correct teaching is called "sound" because it strengthens orthodox belief and protects it against the "corrupting" influence of heretical teachers.

 Tertullian (c.
 AD 155–240) implied that it was the Jews who most inspired heresy in Christianity: "From the Jew the heretic has accepted guidance in this discussion [that Jesus was not the Christ]."
+This is largely because Tertullian does not consider Christianity as an additional religion but rather a continuation of Judaism with the Jewish messianic component fulfilled.

 The use of the word heresy was given wide currency by Irenaeus in his 2nd-century tract Contra Haereses (Against Heresies) to describe and discredit his opponents during the early centuries of the Christian community.
 He described the community's beliefs and doctrines as orthodox (from ὀρθός, orthos, "straight" or "correct" and δόξα, doxa, "belief") and the Gnostics' teachings as heretical.
 He also invoked the concept of apostolic succession to support his arguments.

 Constantine the Great, who along with Licinius had decreed toleration of Christianity in the Roman Empire by what is commonly called the Edict of Milan, and was the first Roman Emperor baptized, set precedents for later policy.
 By Roman law the Emperor was Pontifex Maximus, the high priest of the College of Pontiffs (Collegium Pontificum) of all recognized religions in ancient Rome.
 To put an end to the doctrinal debate initiated by Arius, Constantine called the first of what would afterwards be called the ecumenical councils and then enforced orthodoxy by Imperial authority.